jsta/wikiproject_lakes-workshop/_episodes/02-getting_involved.md

 > ```
 > The lake is a medium size <ref name = "somewebsite"/>.
 > ```
+> See [Wikipedia:Citing sources](https://en.wikipedia.org/wiki/Wikipedia:Citing_sources) for more information.
 {: .challenge}

-See [Wikipedia:Citing sources](https://en.wikipedia.org/wiki/Wikipedia:Citing_sources) for more information.

 > ## Create a new page
-> Easiest method is to copy from an existing (simple) page like [Flat River Reservoir](https://en.wikipedia.org/wiki/Flat_River_Reservoir)
+> The easiest way to create a new page is to copy from an existing (simple) page like [Flat River Reservoir](https://en.wikipedia.org/wiki/Flat_River_Reservoir) and change the appropriate fields.
 {: .challenge}